PluribusDigital/Lowering-Barriers-to-Open-Data/interview_template.md

 | Position | |
 | Email | |

+### Interview Commitments
+* All interviews are off the record until the interviewee gives permission otherwise (e.g. for quotes, etc.)

 ### Short Answer
 * Is there a Chief Data Officer (or similar) role in your organization? (i.e. someone charged with the enterprise-wide responsibility to drive open data efforts)
 * How many datasets are available on data.gov?
 * How many datasets will your organization publish in the next year?

 ### Could you describe your organization's open data efforts?
 Current state, future ambitions?